AhmedKhattab1993/zac_qc/Experts/plan_exec.md

 - Derive `FEATURE_TITLE` and slug → create `tasks/<slug>-<UTC>`.
 - Copy the Plan Template block (Part 1) into `plan.md`.
 - Follow the Agent Guide (Part 2): Bootstrap → quick research (local first, then web if needed) → draft and finalize plan with multiple User Stories (each with its own Implementation Plan, Execution Protocol, and Runbook & Logs; add a cross‑cutting Implementation Plan if needed).
-- Keep logs/artifacts under the feature folder; update Decision Log during implementation (per the plan).
+- Keep logs/artifacts under the feature folder; on every loop update: Decision Log, Tasks Checklist statuses, referenced expertise, and proposed expert additions (when gaps appear).

 ---